What is the purpose of the Paddlefish Research Center (PRC)?

 fishing access, paddlefish management, angler education, etc.

-• Fishermen can have their fish picked up in the field by calling (918) 542-9422 or drop their fish off at the PRC (located at Twin Bridges State Park).
+• Fishermen can have their fish picked up in the field by calling (918) 542-9422 or drop their fish off at the PRC (located 4 miles north of Twin Bridges State Park).

 - Anglers must have a valid fishing license and paddlefish permit.